 Some of the above list can be tough on the budget depending on the season and where you live.
-Look for lower cost options such as fruit and vegetables in season or frozen or canned fish.
+Look for lower cost options such as fruit and vegetables that are in season or frozen or canned fish.

 Foods that every budget can live with year round are beans and rolled oats or barley that you cook from scratch.

 Omega-3 Fish Oil Supplements – Taking Stock and Awaiting Vital New Studies